LLazyEmail/markdown-to-email/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/atherdon/markdown-to-email)

-## Replacer v.0.4 working fine
+### Replacer v.0.4 working fine

-## Methods in package/* might be broken for some time
+### Methods in package/* might be broken for some time

-## Generator Module was moved out into https://github.com/LLazyEmail/generator-module
+### Generator Module was moved out into https://github.com/LLazyEmail/generator-module

 # Markdown to email template generator

-This simple and light tool generates email from markdown.
+This simple and light tool generates email template from markdown.
 The command is `npm run parse`.
 The path to markdown file must be `./source/source.md`, and output directory is `generated/newEmail.html`.

 We tried to create our own wheel, then we failed.
 Arthur get bored trying to fix it and make it work properly.
 So he just decide to google a working version that can solve his problems.

+Story:
 0. I find this link https://gist.github.com/jbroadway/2836900
 1. then this link https://gist.github.com/budparr/112f08a3033dd878d0e271e2af61faef
 2. and then I added javascript into my google Search https://gist.github.com/renehamburger/12f14a9bd9297394e5bd